TheOdinProject/curriculum/foundations/tying_it_all_together/conclusion.md

 That was quite a journey.
 Take a second and reflect on the fact that you've just learned the basics of at least three different languages and, if you had to, you could probably hack together a web page on your own already.

 You should be fairly comfortable typing commands into your computer's command line and you should understand what happens when you enter a web address into your browser and it returns a page.
-You should be able to create a basic web page and make it interactive with JavaScript.
-You should understand the purpose of backend code and how frameworks make it easier to bootstrap new projects.
+You should be able to create a basic web page and make it interactive using JavaScript.
+You should understand the purpose of backend code and how frameworks make it easier to get new projects up and running.
 Finally, you should have a clear understanding of how all this fits together in your future as a builder of web applications.

 With what you know already you could start putting together some basic websites, but we're here to help you get a lot further than that.
 We want to bring you to the point where you can confidently build a full-featured and scalable web application, either on your own, or working as a developer in a top-tier tech company.